joostkremers/visual-fill-column/README.md

 ## Splitting a Window ##

 Emacs won’t vertically split a window (i.e., into two side-by-side windows) that has wide margins.
 As a result, displaying buffers such as `*Help*` buffers, `*Completion*` buffers, etc., won’t split a window vertically, even if there appears to be enough space for a vertical split.
 This is not problematic, but it may be undesirable.
 To remedy this, you can set the option `split-window-preferred-function` to `visual-fill-column-split-window-sensibly`.
-This function first unsets the margins and then calls `split-window-sensibly` to do the actual splitting.
+This function first unsets the margins and then calls `split-window-sensibly` to do the actual splitting:

+    (setq-default split-window-preferred-function 'visual-fill-column-split-window-sensibly)

 ## Adjusting Text Size ##